 - Set the sushi mold (bottom piece and frame) on a work surface.
 Take a large enough piece of plastic wrap and line the inside of the mold.

 - Uncover and spread enough smoked salmon slices to cover the surface.
 Top the salmon with some slices of radish.
 Fold the plastic wrap to cover the surface and press with the top wood press again.
+Repeat the process to make more pressed sushi with the remaining ingredients.

 - Gently remove the sushi from the mold (keep the plastic wrap on) and let it rest in refrigerator for 1 hour or so (this will hep the sushi rice to set and becomes easier to slice).
 Unwrap and slice to your desired thickness.
 Serve with soy sauce and wasabi.